 Beat-Herder prides itself on being a different festival experience to any other and this year festival goers can expect 15 completely unique, craftsman built stages including the mighty Main Stage, the oriental mystery of The Fortress, the heady atmosphere of The Woods, the Trailer Trash Big Top, the cosy Snug, the incredible, authentic Working Men’s Club (step inside, you could literally be in Todmorden in 1971) and many, many more beside.

-The fancy dress theme for 2019 is still to be revealed.
+The fancy dress theme for 2019 is the letter 'R'.
+Anything beginning with R, anything at all.

 The festival is split into five main areas combining live music, DJ sets, creative workshops, face painting, food, stalls and more.